 Each year on December 13, Saint Lucia Day is celebrated widely throughout the Scandinavian countries, including Sweden, Norway, and Finland.
 If you're unfamiliar with the origins of the holiday and how it's celebrated, get the facts with this review.
 Just as Christmastime celebrations unique to different regions are observed in countries throughout the world, St. Lucia Day festivities are unique to Scandinavia.

 Who Was St. Lucia?

 St. Lucia Day, also known as St. Lucy's Day, is held in honor of the woman said to have been one of the first Christian martyrs in history.
-Due to her religious faith, St. Lucia was martyred by the Romans in 304 CE.
-Today, St. Lucia Day plays a central role in Christmastime celebrations in Scandinavia.
-Globally, however, St. Lucia doesn't typically receive the recognition that other martyrs, such as Joan of Arc have.
+Due to her religious faith, St. Lucia was martyred by the Romans in A.D.
+304. Today, St. Lucia Day plays a central role in Christmastime celebrations in Scandinavia.
+Globally, however, St. Lucia doesn't typically receive the recognition that other martyrs, such as Joan of Arc, have.

-St. Lucia Day is celebrated with candlelight and traditional candlelit processions, similar to the Luminarias procession in some parts of the Southwest United States.
-Scandinavians not only honor St. Lucia with a candlelit procession but also by dressing as her in commemoration.
+St. Lucia Day is celebrated with candlelight and traditional candlelit processions, similar to the luminarias procession in some parts of the Southwest United States.
+Scandinavians not only honor St. Lucia with a candlelit procession but also by dressing like her in commemoration.

 For example, the eldest girl in the family portrays St. Lucia by putting on a white robe in the morning.
 She also wears a crown full of candles, because legend has it that St.